Robert G. Ory Professor of Economics On Leave Academic Year 2018-2019

 Elhanan Helpman's contributions include studies of the balance of payments, exchange rate regimes, stabilization programs and foreign debt, international trade, economic growth and political economy.
 He is a cofounder of the "new trade theory'' and the "new growth theory,'' which emphasize the roles of economies of scale and imperfect competition.
-His current research is reflected in his latest book, Understanding Global Trade.
+His current research is reflected in his latest books, Understanding Global Trade and Globalization and Inequality.

 Robin Lee's research interests are in industrial organization and applied microeconomic theory.
 His work focuses on bargaining and contracting between firms with market power in bilateral oligopoly, and studies the implications of exclusive or selective contracting and vertical integration on industry structure, competition and welfare.
 He is a faculty research fellow at the National Bureau of Economic Research.

 Professor Pakes' research has been in industrial organization (I.O.), the economics of technological change and in econometric theory.
 He teaches courses in industrial organization and in econometrics.
 Recent empirical work includes an analysis of the impact of the break up of AT&T on productivity in the telecommunication equipment industry, an analysis of the impact of voluntary export restrictions on the profits and consumer welfare generated by the sales of new cars, and an analysis of the impact of the entry and exit of goods on the price index for personal computers....
 Read more about Ariel Pakes